mortgageconsortium/mortgageconsortium.github.io/README.md

 * We are using concept of decentralized identity to verify multiple claims (ie. the owner of the property)
 * You do not need your own Wallet.
 It is generated for you.
 In the future we would like to support your own web wallet [Metamask](https://metamask.io/) or hardware wallet [Trezor](https://trezor.io/)
 * All contracts are prepared.
 Because we are using blockchain, appropriate contracts are created as smart contracts.
 Therefore, no third party is needed.
+* From security and audit reasons, transactions are persisted in Confidential Ledger.
 * Contact between participants using audio/video call. [![Version](https://img.shields.io/badge/comming%20soon-blue)]()
 * Contact between participants using chat. [![Version](https://img.shields.io/badge/comming%20soon-blue)]()
 * You do not need anything - just play the game with your friend, colleague, wife, husband, neighbor etc.